wagtail/wagtail/docs/core_components/pages/creating_pages.rst

     options.DEFAULT_NAMES = options.DEFAULT_NAMES + ('description',)

-Then for each model as necessary, add a description attribute to the model ``Meta`` class
+Then for each model as necessary, add a description option to the model ``Meta`` class

 .. code-block:: python